mitthrawnuruodo/fed2-js2-shorts/Module 3/spa-vanilla-js-guide.md

    - Defines all available routes and their corresponding view classes
    - Compares the current URL (`location.pathname`) against each route
    - Finds the matching route or shows the 404 NotFound view if no match exists
+   - Uses `getParams()` to extract any URL parameters from the matched route
-   - Creates an instance of the matched view class
+   - Creates an instance of the matched view class, passing the params object to its constructor
    - Renders the view's HTML into the `#app` container

+**Important note about params**: The `getParams()` function returns an object containing URL parameters.
+For a route like `/user/:id` matching the URL `/user/2`, it returns `{ id: "2" }`.
+For routes without parameters, it returns an empty object `{}`.
+All view constructors receive this params object, but only views that need parameters (like UserProfile) use it.

 ---